rjsf-team/react-jsonschema-form/README.md

 ### Description texts

-Sometimes it's convenient to change description a field; this is the purpose of the `ui:description` uiSchema directive:
+Sometimes it's convenient to change description a field.
+This is the purpose of the `ui:description` uiSchema directive:

 ```js
 const schema = {type: "string"};